Thanatoz-1/Text-Technology/process/README.md

 # Process

 ## Introduction
-Since the index terms dataset is sparse and has long-tail phenomemnon, we would like to find another way to extract keywords from a paper.
+Since the index terms dataset is sparse and has long-tail phenomenon, we would like to find another way to extract keywords from a paper.

 This module includes two parts
 - Analysis: shows 4 methods to extract keywords from paper metadata: All-cap words, TfIdf, Topic Modeling, and Clustering.